-The Hypothesis about the Slavic origin of the Lusatian culture is improbable already because doubtless Slavic archeological records prove the level of a culture essentially more archaic, primitive and poor (ibid, 171).
+The hypothesis about the Slavic origin of the Lusatian culture is improbable already because doubtless Slavic archaeological records prove the level of a culture essentially more archaic, primitive and poor (ibid, 171).

 Thus, it appears that apart from the Germans, its creators admit nobody.
 The boundary of the Lusatian cultures at this time was precisely defined by K.Jażdżevsky:

-Thus we can conclude that at the end of the 1st millennium BC the majority of Germans have left the basin of the Pripyat and the territory to the east of the Vistula river was already settled by the Slavs.
-The settlements of the Balts were onward, who gradually expanded their territory in all directions, starting the expansion from the basin of the river Berezina.
+Thus we can conclude that at the end of the 1st millennium BC the majority of Germanic tribes have left the basin of the Pripyat and the territory to the east of the Vistula river was already settled by the Slavs.
+The settlements of the Balts were onward, they gradually expanded their territory in all directions, starting from the basin of the Berezina River.
 We can say quite confidently about the settlement of the Balts on the territory of Belarus during Pre-Slavic period even till the middle of the 1st mill AD (ZVERUGO Y.G., 1990: 32).
-This opinion has been formed by that competent professionals L Niderle, V. Sedov, and others long before.
+This opinion has been formed by such competent experts as L. Niderle, V. Sedov, and others long before.
 We can argue about the upper chronological limit specified by Ya.
 Zverugo, but many of the facts, indeed, may confirm this opinion.